clecat/mirage-esp32-notes/README.md

 Notes may sometime be written in French, I will translate them as soon as I can.

+The file esp32.conf is the configuration I load in menuconfig :)

 ## Graphic driver

 In order to used @lortex code for esp32 on the Odroid-Go, I need to modify the lcd driver: Indeed the pins used by the device are not the same as the pins used in @lortex device.